Critical RCE · New CVEs · Active multi-actor exploitation

 • Remote discovery & pre-assessment: identify Next.js/RSC assets and provide an initial risk picture (e.g. passive stack checks, safe remote scans).

-• Repository & build analysis: analyse dependencies, lockfiles and CI/CD pipelines to locate vulnerable versions and RSC usage.
+• Repository & build analysis: analyse dependencies, lockfiles and CI/CD pipelines to locate vulnerable versions and RSC usage – including transitive dependencies.

-• Patching & hardening: support with React/Next.js upgrades, configuration changes, WAF rules and platform hardening.
+• Patching & hardening: support with React/Next.js upgrades, configuration changes, WAF rules and platform hardening on cloud and on-prem.

-• Detection engineering & IR: build detection rules (SIEM, EDR, WAF) and perform forensics/IR if compromise is suspected.
+• Detection engineering & IR: build detection rules (SIEM, EDR, WAF) and perform forensics/IR if compromise is suspected, including containment and eradication.

 Next steps for interested organisations

-1. Quick scoping: which applications use React / Next.js / modern React frameworks, and where are they exposed?
+1. Quick scoping: which applications use React / Next.js / modern React frameworks, and where are they exposed (internet, partner networks, internal only)?

-2. Provide basic information (tech stack, hosting, cloud/on-prem setup, logging/monitoring status).
+2. Provide basic information (tech stack, hosting, cloud/on-prem setup, logging/monitoring status, current patch levels).

-3. Jointly prioritise critical targets and plan assessment, patching and - where needed - forensic activities.
+3. Jointly prioritise critical targets and plan assessment, patching and – where needed – forensic activities and attack surface reduction.

-On request, we provide lightweight scripts customers can use to scan their own repositories and deployments for React2Shell exposure (for example, version checks for React RSC & Next.js).
+On request, we provide lightweight scripts customers can use to scan their own repositories and deployments for React2Shell exposure (for example, version checks for React RSC & Next.js, and simple heuristics for RSC endpoint discovery).